Left Continue shopping

 Barium Sulphide for Hair Removal

 For hair removal, it’s usually combined with other active substances.
 This chemical molecule has been used in medicine for almost 90 years!
-Most shaving and depilatory creams contain the inorganic chemical barium sulphide as one of its components.
+Most shaving and depilatory creams contain the inorganic chemical barium sulphide as one of their components.
 This chemical can cause hair to fall out.
 As a result, it facilitates the eradication of body hair.
-Apply the cream to your skin and wait for the chemical ingredient in this composition to begin acting.
+Apply the cream to your skin and wait for the chemical ingredients in this composition to begin acting.

-You may simply remove the hair once the protein structure of the hair dissolves.
+You may remove the hair once the protein structure of the hair dissolves.
 This procedure can take up to 10 minutes, depending on hair growth.
 So, how do you use barium sulphide to remove hair?

 The following are the steps you must take to make a Barium Sulphide Hair Removal Cream